berceanu/gpu-memory-tracker/README.md

 nvml_20230531-214237.csv was recorded over the time interval from 2023-05-31 21:43:37.124133 to 2023-06-01 16:41:26.214446.
 ```

-Running `nvml_reader.py` will also generate two plots, one for memory and another for power usage over time, for the `fbpic` PIC code running on 12 NVIDIA V100 GPUs:
+Running `nvml_reader.py` will also generate two plots, one for memory and another for power usage over time.
+Here is an example for the `fbpic` PIC code running on 12 NVIDIA V100 GPUs:

 ![Memory usage](plots/mem.png)
 ![Power usage](plots/pow.png)